-By checking the box adjacent to each line item, the local board attests to ensuring the compliance components and documents listed are (or will be) in place and effective prior to June 30, 2021.
+By checking the box adjacent to each line item, the local board attests to ensuring the compliance components/documents listed are (or will be) in place and effective prior to June 30, 2023.

-The following components and documents, including local workforce system policies, must be reviewed and revised as to be aligned with WIOA for the current planning cycle.
-Each item must be available to L&I at any time during the planning process and monitoring or auditing processes.
-L&I is not requiring copies of such documents to be attached to regional or local area plans at this time.
+Each of the following components/documents should be current and available to the Department at any time during the planning process and/or monitoring or auditing processes.
+At this time, the Department is not requiring copies of such documents be attached to regional or local area plans.